nico-von/anticodex.xyz/shards/Placing a direct object pronoun to the end of a verb in its '-are' form is optional if another verb pointing to it exists.md

 ### Excerpt
 ![[eleftheriouIntroductionItalianexcerptindex#^26oiq]]

-But if no '-are' verb form exists to attach the direct pronoun to, [[Direct object pronouns MUST be in front of a verb that points its action to it if there is not an '-are' verb form to which it can be attached|must be placed in front of the verb pointing its action to it.]]
+But if no '-are' verb form exists to attach the direct pronoun to, [[Direct object pronouns in Italian MUST be in front of a verb that points its action to it if there is not an '-are' verb form to which it can be attached|must be placed in front of the verb pointing its action to it.]]